saboormalik10/clonepage/README.md

-# Ascend PR Pricing Portal - Next.js TypeScript Conversion
+# Hotshot Social Pricing Portal - Next.js TypeScript Conversion

 This project is a Next.js TypeScript conversion of the original HTML/CSS pricing portal.